nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

   -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

-### Execute Deployment-Runtime Details Request
+### Execute View Deployment-Runtime Details Request

-Use the curl command or other tools to execute the API request to retrieve the deployment runtime details.
-The response example for retrieving the deployment runtime details is similar to that of [listing deployment runtimes](#execute-deployment-runtime-list-request).
+Use the curl command or other tools to execute the API request to view the deployment runtime details.
+The response example for viewing the deployment runtime details is similar to that of [listing deployment runtimes](#execute-list-deployment-runtimes-request).

-> If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the deployment runtime details.
+> If your account is a member of the GitLab group and has read permission to the `default.project` repository, you can view the details of deployment runtimes.

 ## Force Create/Update/Delete Deployment-Runtime (API)

-For special scenarios in which API verification needs to be skipped, refer to the [Force Create/Update/Delete Code Repository](code-repo.md) section.
+For special scenarios in which API verification needs to be skipped, refer to the [Prepare Runtime Environment](main-process.md#prepare-runtime-environment) section.

-Taking creating a deployment runtime as an example, if the destination's value fails to adhere to predefined rules, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true` , to submit the deployment runtime resource file.
+Taking creating a deployment runtime as an example, if the value of the `destination` property is set to an invalid environment whose related cluster has been destroyed, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true` , to submit the deployment runtime resource file.
 The request example is shown below:

 ```Shell
     curl -X 'POST' \